FEEDBACK FROM JEREMY DUPERRAY, FLEET AND ONBOARD EQUIPMENT MANAGER AT BERTHELET

 Of course!
 I am in charge of Berthelet’s Fleet.
 I handle everything related to vehicle management, including purchases, sales, and a significant part of the onboard system, such as the Operations Control system, Passenger Information system, and the management of video protection equipment, etc.

-Can you give us a quick overview of Berthelet, its activities that are focused on tourism and on interurban and peri-urban transport?
+Can you give us a quick overview of Berthelet and its activities?

 The activity of Transports Guillermin (a family-owned business acquired by Berthelet in 2019) in Chimilin involves interurban, school transport, and a few urban lines.
 In Cevins, we manage the Méribus shuttles (now operated by Transdev Savoie) for the Méribel ski resort, with a highly seasonal activity, as well as some school transport contracts in the valley and day trips for the rest of the year.